Navix647/Unreal_World/Zbrush.md

 	mdexport[Export obj from Marvelous Designer Correctly]
 	zbimport[Import the obj export from MD into Zbrush] ed(finish)

-	thickness[Thickness Processing]
+	uvtransfer[Transfer the UV Maps from flat one\n to the retopolagized one] thickness[Thickness Processing]
 	bordersmooth[Garment bordersmoothing]
 	st-->mdexport-->zbimport-->thickness-->bordersmooth